For students attending the Master's Programme in Bioentrepreneurship Study Abroad

 How to Apply

-From January 2022 the application form is available only online. you will be able to upload all the necessary documents to apply for exchange studies (CV, transcript of records, motivation letter and if applicable research experience) on our online database.
+The application form is available only online.
+You will be able to upload all the necessary documents to apply for exchange studies (CV, transcript of records, motivation letter and if applicable research experience) on our online database.
 The link to the application database can be found higher up in this page.

 What to Include in Your Application